quasarframework/quasar-framework.org/source/components/inner-loading.md

         </div>
       </q-transition>
     </q-card-main>

     <!--
-      Note q-inner-loading is the last child element.
+      Place QInnerLoading as the last child element.
-      This is important for it to display on top of the other content -->
+      This is important for it to be displayed on top of the other content.
+    -->
     <q-inner-loading :visible="visible">
       <q-spinner-gears size="50px" color="primary"></q-spinner-gears>